 Kresse grew up in Canada, where she developed a need to be in contact with nature, but at the age of 17, went off to study the International Baccalaureate in Hong Kong.
 ‘It was seminal.
 Had I stayed in Canada, I wouldn’t have seen the scale of destruction that can exist in the world.
 In Hong Kong, they don’t hide their waste, they pump it into the sea.’
 She returned there to work in venture capital after university, and went on to start up two ventures in the environmental waste management sector, before moving to the UK.
 But how did someone who needs to be in contact with nature manage in Hong Kong?
 ‘I had a blow-up kayak!’ she says.
 ‘There is always wilderness and nature somewhere!’

 What's new?'Drawing up the business plan for the Award made us scrutinise what was truly profitable and discontinue what was not, which we had perhaps been less inclined to face.’'

-In the past semester, Elvis & Kresse has seen revenue leap 30% and two markets for growth have been Asia and the US, with the company particularly expanding its presence in New York.
+In 2012, Elvis & Kresse has seen revenue leap 30% and two markets for growth have been Asia and the US, with the company particularly expanding its presence in New York.

-The coaching from McKinsey will focus on the company's growth strategy, while the Award funds will be used to finance equipment and expansion.
+The coaching from McKinsey focused on the company's growth strategy, while the Award funds were used to finance equipment and expansion.